skienzmatishun/rippreport/content/p/deja-vu/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: The secret political cabal known as Catalyst rebranded itself as Scott Boone Consulting to manipulate local elections and control land annexation deals.
+Council agendas and probate filings reveal how Scott Boone and Kevin Boone orchestrated real estate payoffs and placed loyalists in powerful city positions.
+Look past their rebranded corporate mask to uncover the secret society pulling the strings behind city hall.
 ---
 From Wikipedia, the free encyclopedia: A secret society is a club or an organization whose activities, events, inner functioning, or membership are concealed from non-members.
 The society may or may not attempt to conceal its existence.